PAVE MAJOR PROJECT - NBC SVG

-This project is expected to run for more than a year with a total of forty miles of footpaths to be paved across the country.
-Minister Gonsalves thanked the Ministry of Transport and works for the extensive work which it has already done in the preliminary stages of this program.
+Minister Gonsalves said the project is expected to run for more than a year, and the Ministry of Transport and Works has already done extensive work, in the preliminary stages.

 Advertisement